 AI technology is another big driver of potential growth.
 The Minister of State for Artificial Intelligence, Omar Sultan Al Olama, predicts that integrated AI will save the government billions in the near future.
 Efficiencies are a major factor in spending, and that is where AI can deliver the most assistance.
 The launch of the UAE Strategy for Artificial Intelligence has identified nine sectors that can immediately benefit from existing AI technology.
 With this strategy in place, investments in training and adoption are underway to bringing AI to existing processes over the next decade.

 The Gulf Cooperation Council has made considerable strides toward innovation and technological growth.
 The UAE and Saudi Arabia have had remarkable success with digital transformation, but some of these nations are in an earlier stage.
 For example, Kuwait is still in the early transformative stages, but new government initiatives push growth in this sector.
 Internet tariffs are down, helping propel competition.
 The Kuwait Hub project is expected to increase total internet traffic by 40 percent.

-Qatar is already heavily invested in digital transformation, with many government services available through online and mobile channels.
-Pay bills, apply for assistance and contact a variety of government agencies through easily accessed web portals.
+Qatar is already heavily invested in digital transformation, with many governmental services available through online and mobile channels.
+Pay bills, apply for assistance, and contact a variety of government agencies through easily accessed web portals.
 Sustainable diversification is a major part of the country's National Vision 2030 and includes moves toward digital transformation through the development of infrastructure and an innovative and knowledge-based economy.